rhocela/wisdom-walk/docs/part-8/day-51.md

 ## Connecting the Dots

-Paul explicitly connects the exodus to Christian experience in 1 Corinthians 10:1-2, stating that the Israelites were "baptized into Moses in the cloud and in the sea."
 The **Red Sea crossing** prefigures Christian baptism—a decisive break with the old life and entrance into new identity as God's people.
+Just as Israel passed through the waters to freedom, believers are baptized into Christ's death and resurrection, marking our liberation from sin's bondage.

 The **pillar of cloud and fire** that guided Israel points to Christ's promise: "I am with you always" (Matthew 28:20).
 Just as God's presence led Israel through the wilderness, the Holy Spirit guides believers through the journey of sanctification.